exhibitions | news

 •••

 The Boston Museum of Fine Arts presents Black Histories, Black Futures.
-This Robert Freeman's Etudes #4 and #2 at the Museum of Fine Arts, Bostonexhibition, which runs through January 17, 2022, was curated by local teen scholars and forms a centerpiece of the Museum’s 150th anniversary celebration.
+This exhibition, which runs through January 17, 2022, was curated by local teen scholars and forms a centerpiece of the Museum’s 150th anniversary celebration.
 Robert Freeman’s paintings are prominently displayed in the Carol Vance Wall Rotunda (MFA Gallery 102).
 The show was recommended by WBUR's The ARTery column, "16 Art Exhibits Worth Leaving The House For This Winter."
 See the Boston MFA’s website for museum hours of operation and additional details.

 •••